halostatue/diff-lcs/CONTRIBUTING.md

     `CHANGELOG.md` as a separate commit from your main change.
 (Follow the style in the `CHANGELOG.md` and provide a link to your PR.)

-  - Add or update tests, written in [RSpec][rspec], as appropriate.
+  - Add or update tests as appropriate for your change.
+The test suite is written in [RSpec][rspec].

-  - Add or update documentation, as appropriate.
+  - Add or update documentation as appropriate for your change.
+The documentation is RDoc; diff-lcs does not use extensions that may be present in alternative documentation generators.

 - DO NOT:

-  - Modify `VERSION` in `lib/diff/lcs.rb`.
+  - Modify `VERSION` in `lib/diff/lcs/version.rb`.
 When your patch is accepted and a release is made, the version will be updated at that point.

-  - Modify `diff-lcs.gemspect`; it is a generated file.
+  - Modify `diff-lcs.gemspec`; it is a generated file.
 (You _may_ use `rake gemspec` to regenerate it if your change involves metadata related to gem itself).